etiennedevaux/planner/README.md

 The smooth operation of this site requires mapping of proposed flight locations.
 On its own this is sufficient for the core strategy.
 However that does still leave the users needing to cross-reference with air traffic data.
 Using the Altitude Angel API an air traffic map can be integrated.
 The API for this is commercial, and offers a 1 month free trial.
 Altitude Angel have agreed to grant me free access for academic purposes until the end of August 2021, allowing me to incorporate it into my project.
 Should problems occur then this feature may need to be deprecated.

-THe POC file is called [AltititudeAngelAP](https://etiennedevaux.github.io/planner/projectdocuments/poccode/AltititudeAngelAPI.html) and provides a surface level air traffic map for a given latitude and longitude.
+THe POC file is called [AltititudeAngelAPI](https://etiennedevaux.github.io/planner/projectdocuments/poccode/AltitudeAngelAPI.html) and provides a surface level air traffic map for a given latitude and longitude.

 The POC file was provided by Altitude Angel and was taken from the sample source code at [https://developers.altitudeangel.com/](https://developers.altitudeangel.com/)
 **NB Requires registration and login.**

+### 1.5.5 Link to Bing Maps API

+Google maps is generally seen as the *Goto* mapping service.
+Within the UK Bing Maps provides an additional service that Google Maps does not, that being access to the Ordnance Survey mapping for the country.
+This mapping provides an outstanding level of detail, authority and familiarity for UK based navigation.

+THe POC file is called [BingMapsAPI](https://etiennedevaux.github.io/planner/projectdocuments/poccode/BingMapsAPI.html) and provides a surface level air traffic map for a given latitude and longitude.

+The POC file was taken from the sample source code at the [Bing Maps SDK](https://www.bing.com/api/maps/sdk/mapcontrol/isdk/)

 # 2 Scope